 Duration of Proceedings

 A declaration of recognition and enforceability can be obtained very quickly.
-Provided that all relevant documents have been submitted, the rendering of the ex parte decision may take no more than a two to four weeks.
-However, in complex cases it may take longer.
+Provided that all relevant documents have been submitted, the rendering of the ex parte decision may take no more than two to four weeks.
+However, in complex cases, it may take longer.
 Very often, a relevant factor affecting the duration of proceedings is the service of the decision on the award debtor (which may take time regarding a foreign debtor outside the EU).
-Should the decision be appealed, the proceedings will on average take between four to ten months, and possibly longer in complex cases.
-In case of a recourse to the Austrian Supreme Court, a further six months may be expected until a decision is rendered.
-For the duration of enforcement proceedings (see 2.2 Enforcement of Domestic Judgments).
+Should the decision be appealed, the proceedings will, on average, take between four and ten months, and possibly longer in complex cases.
+In the event of a recourse to the Austrian Supreme Court, a further six months may be expected until a decision is rendered.
+For the duration of enforcement proceedings, see 2.2 Enforcement of Domestic Judgments.

-The award debtor has a right to appeal (“Rekurs”) against the decision within four weeks after being served the decision – respectively, eight weeks should the award debtor have its seat or domicile abroad.
-Under certain conditions – in particular, if the dispute hinges on a legal question of general significant importance, which has not previously been dealt with in the case law of the Austrian Supreme Court, or if the appeal court has deviated from existing case law of the Austrian Supreme Court – the appeal decision may also be appealed before the Austrian Supreme Court (“Revisionsrekurs”).
+The award debtor has a right to appeal (Rekurs) against the decision within four weeks after being served the decision, or eight weeks should the award debtor have its seat or domicile abroad.
+Under certain conditions – in particular, if the dispute hinges on a legal question of general significant importance, which has not previously been dealt with in the case law of the Austrian Supreme Court, or if the appeal court has deviated from existing case law of the Austrian Supreme Court – the appeal decision may also be appealed before the Austrian Supreme Court (Revisionsrekurs).

 The options available to appeal enforcement of an award are identical to those generally available to appeal enforcement (see 2.2 Enforcement of Domestic Judgments).